 Making onion rings at home is SUPER easy.
-It’s much more fool-proof than when I made sweet potato fries (<–Even though I eventually found a way!).
+It’s much more fool-proof than when I made sweet potato fries (even though I eventually found a way!).
 This recipe does a dry, then wet coating, then finally dipped in panko bread crumbs for that flaky and extra crispy layer.

 If you’re even reading this, you’ve probably eaten a ton of fast food onion rings.
 You also probably know the joy of finding that lone onion ring in a carton of fries.
 It’s like finding buried treasure, but I bet those were intentionally added to get you hooked :).